 Also in Japan, we have no fancy mouth-watering foods sold at Bazar Ramadan and because Japan Muslim population is pretty small, to begin with, celebrating Ramadan is here is just like a normal day.
 Not everyone knows you’re fasting but mosque usually held iftar (break the fast, basically dinner) for free and I went to one at Tokyo Mosque Camii last week.

 The talk that I went to is from a girl from India studying at Tokyo Foreign Language University and I was first blown away from her perfect Japanese and got struck again by how different each culture celebrate Ramadan month.
-Apparently, in India they have another night market after Tarawih prayer which is cool because we have moreh; another food session lol usually desserts.
+Apparently, in India they have another night market after Tarawih prayer which is cool because we have moreh; another food session (usually desserts).

 The talk was given in the Japanese language as most of the audience is Japanese.